eliotwrobson/pl-python-autograder-v2/quick_start.md

 To look at the code for each fixture, see the [file defining these fixtures](https://github.com/eliotwrobson/pl-python-autograder-v2/blob/main/src/pytest_pl_grader/fixture.py).

+## Querying student code

+There are two basic functions on the sandbox that can be used to query the student code.

+1. `sandbox.query(variable_name)`: This function retrieves the value of a variable defined in the student code.
+If the variable does not exist, it will raise an error.

+2. `sandbox.query_function(function_name, *args, **kwargs)`: This function calls a function defined in the student code with the given arguments and keyword arguments.
+It returns the result of the function call.

+Note that symbols must be defined in the student code for these functions to work.
+Also, they must return a type that the autograder can json serialize (right now this includes `int`, `float`, `list`, `dict`, numpy arrays, and pandas dataframes).

 ### Testing flow

 Tests in this package are designed to flow in a linear way, where partial credit can be